What Is Acceptance Commitment Therapy? A Simple Guide to ACT

 • Therapy – Learning tools to build a meaningful life, not just eliminate symptoms.

-It’s about showing up for yourself, even when your mind isn’t being kind.
+It’s about showing up for yourself, even when your mind isn’t kind.

 ACT in Psychology: The Core Principles

-In psychology, ACT is considered part of the third wave of behavioral therapies.
-It combines mindfulness strategies with behavior change techniques.
+ACT is considered part of the third wave of behavioural therapies in psychology.
+It combines mindfulness strategies with behaviour change techniques.
 The six core processes are:

 2. Acceptance – Making room for emotions rather than avoiding them.